awslabs/multi-model-server/docs/custom_service.md

 # Defining a Custom Service

-A custom service is a way to customize DMS's inference request handling logic.
+A custom service is a way to customize MMS inference request handling logic.
 Potential customizations include model initialization, inference request pre-processing, post-processing, and even the inference call itself.

 The service code is provided in two possible ways.

-1. The `--service` argument, along with the path to the custom service Python file, is used when launching `deep-model-server`.
+1. The `--service` argument, along with the path to the custom service Python file, is used when launching `mxnet-model-server`.
 If this argument is not used DMS will look in the model archive as described next.
 1. A custom service Python file may be included inside the model archive.
-When the model archive is executed by `deep-model-server` it will detect the presence of the custom service and load it.
+When the model archive is executed by `mxnet-model-server` it will detect the presence of the custom service and load it.

 The `--service` argument overrides any custom service file inside the model archive.

 ## Vision Service

 The simplest custom service example comes from one that is built into DMS, the `mxnet_vision_service`.
 When you run the resnet-18 or squeezenet example for image inference to get predictions like "what's in this image?", it's actually using the custom vision service.
-You can check out the [code in its entirety](../dms/model_service/mxnet_vision_service.py), but we'll also cover the highlights here.
+You can check out the [code in its entirety](../mms/model_service/mxnet_vision_service.py), but we'll also cover the highlights here.
 In the following code snippet, you can see that the vision service is taking in the image and resizing it.
 The main reasons you want to do this are as follows: you never know what resolution of image someone might submit to the API, models require the input to be the same size/shape that they were trained on, and you don't want to have to deal with that logic in your application.
 The vision service handles that for you.

 ```python
 input_shape = self.signature['inputs'][idx]['data_shape']